MBA Application Advice: Your Timeline and Perfect Essay

 Describe why you want a business degree.

 Be specific about an MBA degree and avoid explaining why you want to attend graduate school in general.
 You should show a sense of focus and strong self-awareness and what you specifically want to learn from the degree.
-If you don’t have a solid argument of why you want to attend business school, admissions professionals will not take your application seriously.
+If you don’t have a solid argument for why you want to attend business school, admissions professionals will not take your application seriously.

 Application Essay: The Basics